HowieJM/vsn-pipelines/README.rst

 .. code-block:: bash

-   container = 'aertslab/pyscenic_scanpy:0.12.0_1.9.1'  #crucial note -> you can run with 0.12.1_1.9.1 but in Linux this can lead to low multicore rates, using 0.12.0 allows full use skipReports = true   #crucial, for up-to-date feather files for the motifs/tracks
+   container = 'aertslab/pyscenic_scanpy:0.12.0_1.9.1'  #crucial note -> you can run with 0.12.1_1.9.1 but in Linux this can lead to reduced multicore utilisation, using 0.12.0 allows full use skipReports = true   #crucial, for up-to-date feather files for the motifs/tracks